 Short-term support with costs

-We recognise that some schools may be unable to make up-front payments to cover the additional costs due to coronavirus (COVID-19) because of cash flow issues.
-In these circumstances, schools should follow the normal process for seeking short-term advances to support their cash flow by contacting the ESFA if they are an academy, or their local authority if they are a maintained school.
+We recognise that some schools may have been unable to make up-front payments to cover the additional costs due to coronavirus (COVID-19) because of cash flow issues.
+In these circumstances, schools should have followed the normal process for seeking short-term advances to support their cash flow by contacting the ESFA if they are an academy, or their local authority if they are a maintained school.

 Any non-maintained special school with a cash flow difficulty should seek advice from the ESFA in the first instance.